ron2015schmitt/Mathematiques-old/doc/calculus.md

 ![Semi-Definite Integral a2x](SemiDefinite_a2x.PNG)

-use the method `.integrate_a2x(a, b, order)`.
+use the method `f.integrate_a2x(a, b)` or the function `integrate_a2x(f, a, b)`.

 * For the integral

 ![Semi-Definite Integral x2b](SemiDefinite_x2b.PNG)

-use the method `.integrate_x2b(a, b, order)`.
+use the method `f.integrate_x2b(a, b)` or the function `integrate_x2b(f, a, b)`.

-Where [`a`,`b`] defines the interval being used and `order` specifies the integration method order:
+Where [`a`,`b`] defines the interval being used

-* 0 for rectangular integration

-* 1 for trapezoidal integration.

 A semi-definite integral yields a function as its output.
 Integration requires a cumulative sum.
 Thus the caculation can not be accomplished via element-wise operations.
-For this reasons these functions are performed in place, mimizing both memory usage and computation time.
+For this reasons these functions can be performed:
+  * on a Vector in place using `f.integrate_a2x(a, b)`, mimizing both memory usage and computation time.
+  * on a Vector or expression using the function `integrate_a2x(f, a, b)`,  in which case a `new Vector` is created inside the function and returned.
-All of the remaining functions discussed in this section modify the vector _in place_.
+All of the remaining functions discussed in this page can be called in either manner.

 **EXAMPLE 2**:  The error function integral